espressomd/espresso/doc/sphinx/io.rst

 Depending on the chosen output, not all of these files might be created.
 To read these in again, simply call :meth:`espressomd.io.mpiio.Mpiio.read`.
 It has the same signature as :meth:`espressomd.io.mpiio.Mpiio.write`.
-There exists a legacy python script in the :file:`tools` directory which can convert MPI-IO data to the now unsupported blockfile format.
-Check it out if you want to post-process the data without ESPResSo.

 *WARNING*: Do not attempt to read these binary files on a machine with a different architecture!